November Is Military Family Appreciation Month

 Perhaps President Dwight Eisenhower said it best in his letter to Harvey V. Higley when he designated him to be the Chairman of the Veterans Day National Committee; in the closing of his letter, he said: “I have every confidence that our Nation will respond wholeheartedly in the appropriate observance of Veterans Day, 1954.”
 President Eisenhower wasn’t just calling on Mr. Higley to honor our veterans on this day.
 He was calling on the Nation to show their appreciation of the men and women who put their lives on the line to protect our freedom.

-Veterans Day isn't about a three-day weekend for Americans.
+Veterans Day isn’t about a three-day weekend for Americans.
 It is important that we pause and think about the sacrifice so many have made and continue to make for us every day.
-Our country is laden with veterans who are homeless, unemployed, wounded, and fighting psychological trauma from their experiences on the battlefront.
+Our country is laden with veterans who are homeless, unemployed, wounded and fighting psychological trauma from their experiences on the battlefront.
 Not only are our veterans impacted, but their families are as well.
-The families of these brave souls sacrifice their time with their loved one and the sense of security that we take for granted that our loved ones will be home safely each day.
+The families of these brave souls sacrifice their time with their loved ones and the sense of security that we take for granted that our loved ones will be home safely each day.

-Ways You Can Get Involved with Veterans Day
+Ways You Can Get Involved With Veterans Day

 This Veterans Day, we challenge you to get out and honor our veterans.